 Concrete is a tiny town located in the state of Washington.
 With a population of 705 people and just one neighborhood, Concrete is the 255th largest community in Washington.
-Concrete has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Concrete has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Real Estate Prices

 Unlike some towns, Concrete isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Concrete are a mix of both white- and blue-collar jobs.
 Overall, Concrete is a town of service providers, sales and office workers and professionals.
 There are especially a lot of people living in Concrete who work in office and administrative support (17.27%), management occupations (10.44%) and personal care services (9.64%).

 Setting & Lifestyle

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Concrete has relatively fewer families with younger children, and/or college students.
 Combined, this makes Concrete a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 One downside of living in Concrete is that it can take a long time to commute to work.
 In Concrete, the average commute to work is 33.76 minutes, which is quite a bit higher than the national average.

 Being a small town, Concrete does not have a public transit system used by locals to get to and from work.